ZalaHabib/AVC-Team-Sicks/Weekly_Blog.md

     chassis done while Jimmy and I set up contacts, meetings and our AVC plan, including our goals for the coming weeks.

+Week 1 - Tim Foley:
+This week Cameron and I wrote 3 methods.
+The first method created was the gate control which connected to the gate and submitted the password in order to open the gate.
+The second method we created detected white pixels on a black background and outputted a number representative of where the white tape was.
+We based our code off of the code supplied in lectures.
+We also created a method to test the motors of our AV.
+In accordance with our goal for the week (to get our AV to move in a straight line) this method would turn on the motors for a few seconds and then turn them off.
+Unfortunately our AV was not built to the point that we could compile and test these methods so we uploaded them to git hub un-compiled.

 #Week 2:
 * Ian Broadhurst:
     This week, most of the progress on the AVC was halted due to the